GoogleCloudPlatform/alloydb-auth-proxy/README.md

-When the proxy authenticates under the Compute Engine VM's default service account, the VM must have the `cloud-platform` API scope (i.e., "https://www.googleapis.com/auth/cloud-platform") and the associated project must have the AlloyDB Admin API enabled.
+When the proxy authenticates under the Compute Engine VM's default service account, the VM must have the `cloud-platform` API scope (i.e., "https://www.googleapis.com/auth/cloud-platform") and the associated project must have the AlloyDB API enabled.
 The default service account must also have at least writer or editor privileges to any projects of target AlloyDB instances.